docelic/amber-introduction/README.md

 # For production, compiles app with optimizations and places it in bin/app.
 # Crystal by default compiles using 8 threads (tune if needed with --threads NUM)
-crystal build --no-debug --release --verbose -t -s -p -o bin/app src/app.cr
+crystal build --no-debug --release --verbose -t -s -p -o bin/<app_name> src/<app_name>.cr
 ```

-The watch command currently has some issues in edge cases.
-For example, it may try to run things even if some steps fail ([#499](https://github.com/amberframework/amber/issues/499)) or start re-building the application twice concurrently ([#507](https://github.com/amberframework/amber/issues/507)), and it is generally non-configurable ([#476](https://github.com/amberframework/amber/issues/476)).

-Amber itself also currently has problems in edge cases.
-For example, if you create a new model but do not specify any fields for it, then until you add at least one field, Amber won't start due to a compile error in Granite ([#112](https://github.com/amberframework/granite-orm/issues/112)).
+Granite also currently has problems in edge cases.
+For example, if you create a new model but do not specify any fields for it, then until you add at least one field, Amber won't start due to a compile error ([#112](https://github.com/amberframework/granite-orm/issues/112)).

 Please ignore these temporary problems until they are solved.